rjfranco/react-file-uploader/README.md

 - From the root directory, run `yarn`

 ## Running
-- Just use `yarn run start` from the root of the app, and then you can visit [localhost:3000](http://localhost:3000)
+- Just use `yarn run start` from the root of the app, and then you can visit [localhost:3000](http://localhost:3000), though it should launch the browser on its own.

 ## Additional Information